mickjc750/str/docs/strbuf-api.md

 &nbsp;
 # Assigning buffer contents using prnf

- If you don't wish to use printf() because of it's size or performance.
+ If you don't wish to use printf() because of its size or performance.
 There is a lightweight and fast alternative text formatter available. https://github.com/mickjc750/prnf
  To enable this feature, you must define the symbol __STRBUF_PROVIDE_PRNF__.